yan297/SE2202-001-MiniProject-1/ReadMe.md

-# Tutorial 6: Constructor Functions & Class Notation
+# Project-1: Constructor Functions & Class Notation

 In this tutorial, you are going to practice working with constructor functions and class notations to recreate a script written using plain objects, to implement the design shown in the image below.